QiuYukang/5G-LENA/README.md

 ./ns3 configure --enable-examples --enable-tests
 ```

-In the output you should see: `SQLite stats support: enabled`.
+In the output you should see: `SQLite support: ON`.

 If that is not the case, return to "ns-3 and NR prerequisites" section, and install all prerequisites.
 After the installation of the missing packages run again `./ns3 configure --enable-tests --enable-examples`.